JimPaine/makecode-arcade-tutorials/ks1-catch-game.md

 Then drag ``||loops:forever||``

-What might this do?

 Now click on ``||music:Music||``

 And move ``||music:play melody () at tempo 120 (bpm)||`` into the new loop

+**Discussion**

+What might a forever loop do?

-Try changing the values and see what happens?
+Try changing the values on the melody what is happening?

 ```blocks
 forever(function () {